 As a patient, your diet and physical activity will be ordered by your doctor and/or a dietitian and may change daily.
-A variety of meals and snacks are available for visitors in our cafeteria; just take the visitors' elevator to the lower level and turn right.
+A variety of meals, snacks and drinks are available for visitors as well at the Park View Café and coffee shop.

 Family members may request meals in take-out containers to bring to the patient's room, but please be considerate if the patient is unable to eat.

 Visitor parking is located in the east parking lot across from the Visitors Entrance at 28th and Pierce Streets.
-Free valet parking is available from 6 a.m.-6 p.m. at the main Visitors Entrance on Pierce Street.
 Parking at the doors is reserved for patient dismissal.